deepfactor-io/appsec-village-pod-dc31/README.md

 team or application developer if the application is exhibiting abnormal or risky behavior.
-This monitoring is typically done at some API level; it could be that the tool is monitoring library calls, or the tool might be monitoring system calls issued by the appliation to the kernel.
+This monitoring is typically done at some API level; it could be that the tool is monitoring library calls, or the tool might be monitoring system calls issued by the application to the kernel.

 Regardless of which API level is chosen, how does a monitoring tool even know what "abnormal" or  "unexpected" behavior is?
 What library or system calls